2019-2020 Accountability Status

 The accountability status of our schools and District is as follows:

-Middle/High School – Good Standing
+- Elementary School – Good Standing

 We have worked over the past years to support all of our students toward higher performance and will continue to do so.
 All struggling students are supported through our strategic Response to Intervention Plan including academic and social and emotional support.
 Students receive intensive individual interventions based on their needs.